spruceid/ssx/README.md

 # SSX

-SSX is a library that enables you to easily add user authentication, session management, and more to your dapp.
+SSX is a library that enables you to easily add user authentication, session management, and more to your app.

 ## Documentation